 - a.
 Span of service decrease of more than 10%, weekday, Saturday, or Sunday. - b.
 A 25% decrease in the average peak frequency on a route, weekday, Saturday, or Sunday. - c.
 A 25% decrease in the average off-peak frequency on a route, weekday, Saturday, or Sunday. - d.
-Removal of a bus stop that results in a walk of over 1/4-mile to the nearest bus stop from the former stop. - e.
-Rerouting or route extensions that result in a travel time increase of five minutes or more. - f.
+Removal of a bus stop that results in a walk of over 1/2-mile to the nearest bus stop from the former stop. - e.
+Rerouting or route extensions that result in a walk of over 1/2-mile to the nearest bus stop from the former stop. - f.
 Route elimination.